-Keep Like Things Together – I have Celiacs so the top shelf is for my gluten-free food.
+Keep Like Things Together – I have Celiacs disease so the top shelf is for my gluten-free food.
 My things are kept separate because of cross contamination and so my food doesn’t get eaten by mistake.
 It’s too expensive to be eaten by everyone when it’s not necessary.
+Although my youngest son also has a gluten intolerance so we eat the same food now.

 Save on Room – Take food out of packaging that take up valuable space.
 My kids eat a lot of frozen waffles for breakfast.
 I take them out of the packaging and place them in a basket to save on space.
 Hubby makes pancakes and french toast on the weekend.
 I place the leftovers in sandwich baggies and store them in a basket for quick breakfasts.
 I purchased my baskets at Dollar Tree so I only spent $4 in total.

 Store Vertically – It’s much easier to find what you need and to retrieve it if it’s vertical instead of begin stacked on top of one another.
+There are a few foods that can’t be stored vertical so make sure they are stacked on the bottom.
 The 3rd shelf holds quick and easy meals (meals the kids can even prepare for themselves).

 Stay on Top of It – It takes only a few seconds to place something where it really belongs.
 It will take you at least twice as long to rearrange everything later.
 By having a place for everything, it is easy to see what you need before you head to the grocery store.